zamachnoi/FitnessManager/README.md

 -   `/public`: Static files (e.g. images)
 -   `/routes`: HTTP Methods for a particular route
 -   `/util`: utility files/functions that can be used throughout the application

+**Modifying the Schema**

+When modifying the schema:

+1. Make changes in Postgres
+2. Update the SQL script in `/database`
+3. Install `kysely-codegen`
+4. Set `DATABASE_URL` in `.env`
+5. Run `npx kysely-codegen --out-file ./models/db/types.d.ts`
+6. Update conflicts in the data directory if there are any.

 **Route Example**